Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

-where $g(\w{\Sigma}_N) := \operatorname{diag}(g_1([\w{\Sigma}_{N}]), \ldots, g_N([\w{\Sigma}_{N}]))$ here is an element-wise mapping.
 Defining the approximated inverse Hessian matrix as above is necessary in order to obtain a descent direction, which together with an appropriately selected step-size parameter we can guarantee the descent nature of the Low-Rank Newton method for non-convex problems.
 Despite the lower iteration cost compared to the Newton method, there still may be cases that forming the Hessian matrix and computing the T-SVD is too expensive for some applications (when $n$ is extremely large).
 In the next section, we address this issue.